lihongxun945/light7-cn/README.md

 # Download

+It's recommand to use npm to install Light7 - `npm install light7`.

-Please clone this repo and compile by yourself.
-The `master` branch contains only source file, You can clone and change to `build` branch to get all compiled files under `dist/`.
+You can also clone this repo and compile by yourself.
+There is only source file on `master` branch.
+You can change to `build` branch to get all compiled files under `dist/`.

 # Install Grunt